Gordon Hay Scholarship

 - Is a current high school senior, college freshman, or college sophomore

 Though a merit-based scholarship, preference may be shown to a student with financial need.

 The award is designed for special learning opportunities related to the recipient’s career interest in a non-performing area within the performing arts.
 Examples include but are not limited to professional conferences, seminars, workshops, participation in an unpaid internship program, professional performances, or technology needs.

 The award will be administered by the Education Department of Blumenthal Performing Arts.
 To draw from the “award account,” the recipient must submit a simple but formal request to Blumenthal’s Education Department.
 It is possible for a recipient to utilize the entire award amount within the first year of college or to occasionally draw from the account as opportunities arise within a four-year undergraduate career.
 If the total amount of the award is not used during the undergraduate experience, the award recipient will not be entitled to a cash settlement upon graduation.
 Any amount remaining in the award account will be forfeited.

-*The Gordon Hay Scholarship is intended for students planning a career in a non-performance area of the performing arts including but not limited to: Music Composition or Musical Direction; Orchestration; Choreography; Play Writing; Set, Costume, Lighting or Sound Design; Arts Administration; Stage Management; Production Management; Technical Direction.
+*The Gordon Hay Scholarship is intended for students planning a career in a non-performance area of theater including but not limited to: Play Writing; Set, Costume, Lighting or Sound Design; Arts Administration; Stage Management; Production Management; Technical Direction.